The iPad of the future is Apple's biggest missing link

 I don't use a Mac because I want to.
 I do it because I need to.
 I've said this many times before, and I'll say it again.
 The iPad Pro can fill in amazingly as a laptop replacement for a lot of my needs.
 Snap on the keyboard, and I'm writing full stories.
 I can quickly get into Google Drive and work on a draft while I'm checking email.
 I can watch a movie on a long trip.
 It's a security blanket.

 But it's not something I can leave a MacBook for, completely.
-I've given reasons for what I'd like to see next and what I think is missing.
-I'm mentioning this again because the Mac lacks touch, and I could use touch -- a real, full touch-screen, not just the TouchBar tease of the new MacBook Pros. a touchscreen, and a trackpad: combining the two equals flexibility.
+I've given reasons explaining what I'd like to see next and what I think is missing.
+I'm mentioning this again because the Mac lacks touch, and I could use touch -- a real, full touchscreen, not just the TouchBar tease of the new MacBook Pros, and a trackpad: combining the two equals flexibility.
 The Mac also lacks my great collection of iPad apps.
 I can't stream videos on it as easily, or play the same games.
 The Mac is harder to navigate, honestly.
-But I need it for my files, my photos, and to edit.
+But I need it for my files, my photos, and for editing.

 The iPad's sales dropped last quarter, selling 13.1 million versus 16.1 million compared to the same time the year before.
 Meanwhile, in that same three-month timespan, Apple sold 5.4 million Macs.
 So, the iPad is already far outnumbering Macs.
 But it still feels like future growth needs to come from those potential Mac customers.
 But Apple CEO Tim Cook has been against the idea of mixing iPads and Macs since at least 2012.